contentful/slash-developers/docs/net/tutorials/using-net-cda-sdk.md

 //entries would be an IEnumerable of Product
 ~~~

-While this is possible, the recommended approach is to use the `QueryBuilder` as it will make sure your query string is correctly formatted.
+While this is possible, the recommended approach is to use the `QueryBuilder<T>` as it will make sure your query string is correctly formatted.

 ## Get a single asset